championchap/Frontend-Template/README.md

   + Write tasks in whatever tool you want, but call the tasks as NPM scripts!
 This way we don't have to hunt through multiple files to find them, or remember which tool does what.
   + Write JavaScript using [JavaScript Standard Style](http://standardjs.com)
+  + Don't just download pre-compiled libs off of the Internet and stick them in a Directory - Use a package manager!
+(NPM preferred)

 ## Authors